liamtabrams/LIRecommend/web_app_proto/ML_API/README.md

 1. **Download the Docker Image File**

-   Ensure you have `lirecommend.tar` file available on your machine, and if you would like to start off with using the pregenerated models and dataset, extract and copy the user_data zip file provided with lirecommend to an appropriate folder on your machine and copy the absolute path to that directory.
-These files should be included in the repository or provided separately.
+   Ensure you have `lirecommend.tar` file available on your machine, and if you would like to start off with using the pregenerated models and dataset, make sure to save the user_data folder that lives in this repo at the same level as 'ML_API' to a desired location on your local machine, and copy the path to where you chose to save it. 'lirecommend.tar' will be distributed upon request since it is a large file and users will have the ability to build their own images themselves as ML_API is essentially a development sandbox.

 2. **Load the Docker Image**